hfiref0x/UACME/README.md

 * Method (6) unavailable in wow64 environment starting from Windows 8.
 * Method (11) implemented in x86-32 version;
 * Method (13) (19) and above implemented only in x64 version.
+* Method (26) is still working, however it main advantage was UAC bypass on AlwaysNotify level.
+Since 15031 it is gone.

 Run examples:
 * akagi32.exe 1